arjunyuvaraj/iThings/pages/Where the Road Leads Us by Robin Reul.md

 		  collapsed:: true
 			- When individuals make decisions on their own terms, independent of societal expectations, they create the possibility for personal growth and a more meaningful path forward.
 	- ### **Section 1.2:** Setting
+		- The book takes place in Califonia, in a modern day world.
+I would say around the year 20
 	- ### **Section 1.3:** Tone/Mood
 	- ### **Section 1.4:** Narrative Style
 	- ### **Section 1.5:** Pacing